DragonMinded/bemaniutils/README.md

 `config/server.yaml` for an example file that you can modify.

 Do not use this utility to serve production traffic.
-Instead, see `bemani/wsgi/api.wsgi` for a ready-to-go WSGI file that can be used with uWSGI and nginx.
+Instead, see `bemani/wsgi/api.wsgi` for a ready-to-go WSGI file that can be used with a Python virtualenv containing this project and its dependencies, uWSGI and nginx.

 ## arcutils